MinjuKim023/Evacuation-Simulation/README.md

 Eventually, we implemented a workaround using Unity screen capture and real-time messaging via the React server, allowing our web interface to display the active simulation like an emergency command center.

+## Accomplishments That We're Proud Of

+In this limited-time hackathon, we poured in our full focus and effort—__a project built with real teamwork, persistence, and care__.
+From the beginning, we intentionally chose a more complex and open-ended challenge.
+We knew it wouldn’t be easy, but we wanted to push ourselves to build something that felt thoughtful, immersive, and meaningful.

+There were real difficulties along the way—__including one teammate’s GPU burning out during training__—but we stayed committed.
+We kept adapting, learning, and moving forward together.
+And through that, we created something we’re truly proud of.

+- We used a __Unity Asset Store city template__ with a __dark, cyberpunk “Gotham-like” vibe__—which turned out to be a perfect fit for our disaster response theme.

+- All core visual elements—__cars, drones, trees, powerlines__, and other props—were __AI-generated__ using Meshy.ai to match the mood and scale of the city.

+- To take it even further, we used __Udio__ to generate __original sound effects and music__, carefully aligned with the urban disaster aesthetic.
+The sound design helped elevate the urgency and cinematic feel of the simulation.

+What makes us proud is not just the technical execution—but how much __heart__ we put into every part of the experience.
+We genuinely cared about building something engaging, dramatic, and meaningful—even when the clock was ticking.
+Even with all the challenges—technical errors, limited time, and hardware failures—we enjoyed every part of working together.
+We’re proud that we __chose the hard way__, not because we had to, but because we believed in the idea and in each other.

+## What We Learned

+This hackathon was a powerful reminder of how far rapid prototyping has come—generative AI tools supercharged our creative process.
+From Meshy.ai for generating environment assets to Udio for designing immersive soundscapes, we discovered how accessible and exciting it is to bring big ideas to life in a short time.

+We also learned how to connect Unity simulations to a live website using React and WebSockets, allowing us to stream real-time POVs from both the evacuation car and the drone agents.
+Also, we learned how to integrate multiple technologies smoothly—from game engines to web frontends—to simulate a real-time rescue system with multi-agent logic.

+Another key takeaway was building intelligent agents with complex, autonomous behaviors is hard—especially under time pressure.
+Training was resource-intensive (one of our GPUs literally overheated and stopped working), and we had to make critical design pivots to keep going.

+Most importantly, this experience reminded us of the true spirit of a hackathon: __not giving up__.
+Even when challenges seemed impossible, we kept moving forward as a team—and often found better solutions by staying flexible and working together.

+## What's Next for Multi-Agent Systems

+While we're proud of what we accomplished during this hackathon, we also see exciting opportunities for further development and expansion of our system.
+Given the intense time and resource constraints, we had to make strategic choices—and we believe the decisions we made were the right ones for this context.
+But there’s still so much more we’re excited to explore moving forward.

+1. __Scaling Up: More Agents, Greater Efficiency__

+Our system currently includes __eight aerial drone agents and one autonomous ground vehicle__—meeting the case requirement of at least three communicating agents.
+However, in __real-world disaster response scenarios__, increasing the number of autonomous agents could __dramatically improve performance__.

+Adding more agents would allow for a __denser mesh of coverage__, accelerating:

+- Hazard detection

+- Route discovery

+- Real-time decision-making

+Especially in large-scale evacuations, __more agents means more eyes in the sky and more coordination on the ground__, reducing human risk and improving outcomes.

+We believe future versions of EvacSim could explore __swarm-based intelligence__ to enhance coordination between agents, dynamically adjust roles, and respond even faster to unexpected changes.

+2. __Smarter Agents: Local Training for Complex Behaviors__

+We originally planned to train custom intelligent agents using Unity ML-Agents and .onnx brain files, but this required computational resources we simply didn’t have.
+One of our team’s GPUs failed mid-training, and with limited time and energy, we pivoted to using __Unity AI Navigation 2.0 (NavMesh)__.

+While NavMesh was the most practical option for the hackathon, we know it’s only the beginning. __In the future, with more GPU access, time, and stability__, we hope to:

+Train and fine-tune agents in a local reinforcement learning environment

+Introduce behavioral variance among agents

+Enable fully autonomous, data-driven learning and decision-making

+We also acknowledge the challenges: local training demands proper tuning, error handling, memory management, and a lot of trial and error.
+In a hackathon setting, we believe choosing NavMesh was the right call—it allowed us to meet the requirements and still build something functional, immersive, and intelligent.

 ## Development

 ## Checkout the codebase